 Arrive to Panama City.
 Overnight.

 A morning bus ride takes you to the town of Gamboa where your vessel awaits to bring you on a partial transit of the Panama Canal.
-Your exploration begins at the north end of the Gaillard Cut - at the southern end of the Cut you'll enter the Pedro Miguel Locks, taking you into the man-made Miraflores Lake.
-Next, you'll be lowered 18 meters in the Miraflores Locks as you make your entrance into the Pacific Ocean.
-Disembark at the Flamenco Marina where you'll meet your transfer to El Valle.
+Your exploration begins at the north end of the Gaillard Cut - at the southern end of the Cut you enter the Pedro Miguel Locks, taking you into the man-made Miraflores Lake.
+Next, you are lowered 18 meters in the Miraflores Locks as you make your entrance into the Pacific Ocean.
+Disembark at the Flamenco Marina where you meet your transfer to El Valle.
 This 2-hour drive follows the famous Pan American Highway.
 Relax, and take in the celebrated views of Panama.

-This morning you'll have some free time to take an optional visit to El Valle's Handicraft Market.
-Local farmers, as well as Nobe Bugle, Wounaan and some Embera Indians come to the market to sell fruits, vegetables, plants and handicrafts.
+This morning you have some free time to take an optional visit to El Valle's Handicraft Market.
+Local farmers, as well as Nobe Bugle, Wounaan, and some Embera Indians come to the market to sell fruits, vegetables, plants, and handicrafts.
 After this leisurely morning continue your Panama travels with a canopy adventure!
-At El Macho Falls you’ll be securely strapped into a harness, and zipped through a series of cables and pulleys, where you’ll observe the landscape from four different platforms on a canopy adventure.
-At 220 feet above the forest floor, you'll share this rare and remarkable view with the animals sheltered within the canopy.
+At El Macho Falls you are securely strapped into a harness, and zipped through a series of cables and pulleys, where you can observe the landscape from four different platforms on a canopy adventure.
+At 220 feet above the forest floor, share this rare and remarkable view with the animals sheltered within the canopy.

 Spend the the rest of the day enjoying some of the sites.
 You can hike to the nearby "La India Dormida" mountain, visit the local zoo El Nispero, soak in the nearby hot springs, or just relax around the beautiful grounds of your bed and breakfast.
 The lodge can help you pick from a variety of excursions to fill your day!

-After a leisurely morning, you will be picked up and transfer to Gamboa Rainforest Resort.
+After a leisurely morning, you are picked up and transferred to Gamboa Rainforest Resort.
 The rest of the day is free for you to arrange activities through the resort.
-You can visit any of the local exhibits, including the Frog and Reptile exhibit, the Butterfly enclosure, or arrange to go on a rainforest aerial tram tour, or go kayaking or boating out on Gatun Lake.
+You can visit any of the local exhibits, including the frog and reptile exhibit or the butterfly enclosure, or arrange to go on a rainforest aerial tram tour, or go kayaking or boating out on Gatun Lake.

 Board a motorized canoe to take you deep into the Chagres rainforest to an Embera Drua community.
 The park’s protected waters supply nearly 80% of Panama City’s drinking water.
 The canoe takes you to an Embera settlement.
 Let these intriguing and inviting people introduce you to their culture as they share their knowledge of botany, craftsmanship, and traditional music and dance.
 Try Embera’s traditional body painting that colors the skin with the purplish juice from a jagua fruit.
 Enjoy lunch with the Embera community.
 Spend the rest of the afternoon with a guided tour of the tropical park.

 This morning continue your Panama travels to Barro Colorado Island.
 After a short ride to the town of Gamboa, board a boat to cross the massive Lake Gatun.
 Born out of the Panama Canal, Gatun’s creation displaced over 50,000 people and submerged acres of forest – it also formed Isla Barro Colorado.
-It is heavy with wildlife including howler monkeys, keel billed toucans, tapirs, sloths, anteaters, tiger herons, crocodiles and the stunning Morpho butterfly.
-Administered by the Smithsonian Tropical Research Institute since 1946 this area is considered the best-protected and most studied tropical rainforest in the world.
-Travelers are limited to a single trail that loops the island, to ensure the ecosystem remains well protected.
-You will also have the opportunity to explore the bays and forest-covered channels.
+It is heavy with wildlife including howler monkeys, keel-billed toucans, tapirs, sloths, anteaters, tiger herons, crocodiles, and the stunning Morpho butterfly.
+Administered by the Smithsonian Tropical Research Institute since 1946, this area is considered the best-protected and most-studied tropical rainforest in the world.
+Travelers are limited to a single trail that loops the island, to ensure that the ecosystem remains well-protected.
+You also have the opportunity to explore the bays and forest-covered channels.
 From the boat, keep an eye out for Panama's thriving wildlife.
-Overnight Panama City.
+Overnight in Panama City.

 After a light breakfast, spend the afternoon touring the San Blas Islands.
-Your time in San Blas is spent relaxing!
-Enjoying the sandy beaches and crystal waters of the private islands -- marine wildlife in the area includes dolphins, green and hawksbill turtles, sponges, lobsters and a large variety of reef fish.
-You can also hike around the neighboring islands for fantastic bird watching.
+Your time in San Blas is spent relaxing and enjoying the sandy beaches and crystal waters of the private islands -- marine wildlife in the area includes dolphins, green and hawksbill turtles, sponges, lobsters, and a large variety of reef fish.
+You can also hike around the neighboring islands for fantastic bird-watching.

-Early this morning you will fly back to Panama City.
-You'll be met at the airport for a tour of the ruins of Panama La Vieja, where loads of Peru's gold once crossed.
+Early this morning fly back to Panama City.
+You are met at the airport for a tour of the ruins of Panama La Vieja, where loads of Peru's gold once crossed.
 Later the pirate Henry Morgan came in search of the famed gold, and after Morgan's attack in 1671, Casco Antiguo was built.
-You'll spend some time exploring Panama's "second" city, whose Spanish and French architecture reminds one of its past citizens.
-If you have sufficient time, you will last visit the Miraflores locks of the Panama Canal to observe the "eighth wonder of the world."
+Spend some time exploring Panama's "second" city, whose Spanish and French architecture reminds one of its past citizens.
+If you have sufficient time, visit the Miraflores locks of the Panama Canal to observe the "eighth wonder of the world."
 Locomotives tie onto the mammoth ships and pull them through the locks to lessen the chance of mishap.

-You will be transferred to the Albrook airport in time to catch an afternoon flight to the city of David in Chiriqui Province.
-You'll spend two nights in the charming town of Boquete, nestled at the foot of Volcan Baru and surrounded by coffee farms and one of Central America's largest nature preserves - La Amistad International Peace Park.
+You are transferred to the Albrook airport in time to catch an afternoon flight to the city of David in Chiriqui Province.
+Spend two nights in the charming town of Boquete, nestled at the foot of Volcan Baru and surrounded by coffee farms and one of Central America's largest nature preserves - La Amistad International Peace Park.

 Today is yours to enjoy as you wish.
 Included in your package are either a whitewater rafting trip down the Chiriqui River, or a guided 4-6 hour hike on Los Quetzales Trail through La Amistad International Park.
-Whitewater rafting is exhilarating here and the Chiriqui river is world renowned for its easily accessed non-stop Class III-IV rapids.
-La Amistad Park contains some of the country's richest biodiversity with seven of the 12 life zones found here.
-Quetzales, harpy eagles, and 90 species of mammals More options include a zip-line tour through the rainforest canopy or speeding through the jungle vegetation on a mountain bike.
+Whitewater rafting is exhilarating here and the Chiriqui river is world-renowned for its easily accessed non-stop Class III-IV rapids.
+La Amistad Park contains some of the country's richest biodiversity with seven of the 12 life zones found here, quetzals, harpy eagles, and 90 species of mammals.
+More options include a zip line tour through the rainforest canopy or speeding through the jungle vegetation on a mountain bike.
 If you prefer more relaxing activities, you can choose from an assortment of excursions around Boquete.
 A local coffee tour or horseback riding are some of the most highly recommended activities.

 Today it's off to the charming Caribbean town of Bocas del Toro on Isla Colon.
-You will be picked up and transfer 3 hours to the town of Almirante.
-Here you will take a water taxi to your hotel.
-You'll arrive at Bocas mid-day, and enjoy a welcome to Bocas Lunch.
-You'll arrive at Bocas mid-day, and enjoy a welcome to Bocas Lunch.
+You are picked up and transferrec three hours to the town of Almirante.
+Here you take a water taxi to your hotel.
+Arrive at Bocas mid-day, and enjoy a welcome to Bocas Lunch.
 The rest of the day is yours to wander this charming town and soak up the relaxed atmosphere.

-Today you'll board a motor launch to explore some of the areas most idyllic beaches, forests and snorkeling waters.
+Today board a motor launch to explore some of the area's most idyllic beaches, forests, and snorkeling waters.
 The island's midsection and surrounding waters are protected in the Isla Bastimentos National Marine Park, and the entire island offers nature lovers an array of wildlife, both terrestrial and marine.

 $1,280 - $1,500 single supplement